yus47/hotel_bookings/README.md

 <div style='text-align: justify'>

 Vila Galé Hotels in Portugal are facing a significant challenge with <b>high rates of reservation cancellations and no-shows</b>.
 This phenomenon results in a <strong>substantial number of rooms remaining unoccupied that could have otherwise been sold</strong>, directly impacting the hotels' revenue streams.
 The situation creates uncertainty in room inventory management and potentially disrupts overall hotel operational efficiency.
-The unpredictability in occupancy rates complicates accurate forecasting, affecting decisions related to pricing, staffing, and resource allocation.
+The unpredictability in occupancy rates complicates accurate forecasting, affecting decisions related to pricing method, staffing, and resource allocation.
 This issue is particularly pressing for both <strong>Vila Galé Opera (the city hotel) and Vila Galé Atlântico (the resort hotel)</strong>, despite their differing target markets and amenities.
 The hotels need to understand the underlying factors contributing to these cancellations and develop strategies to mitigate their impact on business performance.
 <br><br>
 In detail, the problem hypothesis for a machine learning approach focus on <strong>accurately predicting and classifying the likelihood of reservation cancellations and no-shows</strong>.
-By developing predictive models, the hotels can <strong>minimize uncertainty in room occupancy, allowing for more effective room inventory management, dynamic pricing strategies, and optimized staffing levels</strong>.
-This approach would help reduce the financial impact of cancellations and no-shows, improving overall operational efficiency.<br>
+By developing predictive models, the hotels can (and already did) <strong>make sure that cancelling-prone guests have to pay first, as well as allowing for more effective room inventory management</strong>.
+These also would help reduce the financial impact of cancellations and no-shows, improving overall operational efficiency.
-The problem hypothesis for analytics might center on identifying actionable insights to increase Vila Galé Hotels revenue, even in the face of high cancellation rates.
-Include planning strategies to minimize reservation cancellation rates by expanding market segmentation and attracting new tourist demographics.
 <br><br>
 <strong>By combining machine learning models and analytics with targeted marketing, Vila Galé Hotels can better position themselves to maximize revenue and occupancy rates, even in a competitive and uncertain market environment.</strong>